Year 5 reading list for children aged 9-10

 Moondial by Helen Cresswell

 A girl discovers a tunnel through time and tries to help two children from the past, in this story of ghosts, friendship and trying to right wrongs.
-A vividly told story, this classic children’s novel is filled with evocative and atmospheric descriptions, rich characterisation and complex sentences – making it a useful teaching resource for more able pupils working at greater depth in year 5.
+A vividly told story, this classic children’s novel is filled with evocative and atmospheric descriptions, rich characterisation and complex sentences – making it a useful teaching resource for more able students working at greater depth in year 5.

 Classic